 If the LLC will hire employees or is owned by more than one member, an EIN is required.

 The EIN or Employer Identification Number (also referred to as a Federal Employer Identification Number, FEIN, or Federal Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
-Similar to a social security number for an individual, the EIN identifies business entities for tax purposes.
+Like an individual’s social security number, the EIN identifies business entities for tax purposes.

 Open an LLC Bank Account